Consumer Medicine Information

 Do not use VOTRIENT after the expiry date which is stated on the bottle.

-Keep VOTRIENT in its bottle until it's time to take it.
+Keep VOTRIENT tablets in the bottle until it is time to take them.

 What VOTRIENT looks like